These open-source tools leverage machine learning and crowdsourced data for urban development in Latin America and the Caribbean

 The Housing Deficit Estimator first uses a methodology based on a similar exercise by Colombia’s Department of Statistics (DANE) to numerically standardize the national quantitative and qualitative housing deficit by the smallest available administrative division.

 In Guyana, as in many other countries in Latin America and the Caribbean, qualitative housing needs (low-durability materials, lack of access to services, etc) are much more pressing than quantitative needs (the availability of any kind of housing).
 An association analysis shows which contributors to qualitative deficit are commonly associated with one another.

 Finally, using a methodology popularized by the World Bank, the Housing Deficit Estimator uses nocturnal luminosity (‘night lights’) as a proxy for urban built-up environment and infrastructure to estimate qualitative housing needs in years when census data is not available.

 Inputs: Census data, nighttime satellite images

 What’s next for the Open Urban Planning Toolbox?

 Data-driven urban planning also demands proper modelling and understanding of dynamic urban systems.
-Upcoming HUD projects will see tools for this kind of contextual analysis added to the Toolbox, such as estimation of nationwide housing quality deficit, and crowd-sourced mobility mapping using General Transit Feed Specification (GTFS), a format that enables open and collaborative use of urban transport data.
+Upcoming HUD projects will see tools for this kind of contextual analysis added to the Toolbox, including crowd-sourced mobility mapping using General Transit Feed Specification (GTFS), a format that enables open and collaborative use of urban transport data.